top of page

 The noun 'patronage' has its etymological origins in both Latin and Old French.
 It can be traced back to the Latin word 'patronus,' which referred to a protector, supporter, or advocate.
 In the context of ancient Rome, a patronus was typically an influential and wealthy individual who provided support and assistance to their clients.
 During the transition from Latin to Old French, 'patronus' evolved into 'patron,' maintaining its sense of support and protection.
 In medieval and later usage, 'patronage' came to describe the support, sponsorship, or financial assistance provided by a patron to an individual, organization, or cause.
 The etymology of 'patronage' underscores its historical association with the concept of support and advocacy, emphasizing the role of patrons in nurturing and promoting various endeavors throughout history.

-Find the meaning of patronage
+Find the correct meaning of the noun patronage:

 Try Again!